Biomedical Chemical Processes Laboratory

 The Biomedical and Nano-Optics Laboratory develops novel biomedical and nano-photonic technology and applies it in the fields of biology and medicine.

-PI: Dr. Alberto Bilenca
+PI: Prof. Alberto Bilenca

 Biomedical Robotics Laboratory